hdShang/arxiv-daily/docs/cs-AI/2025-05-27/papers/250520973v2-towards-conversational-development-environments-using-theory-of-mind.md

 ---
 layout: default
-title: Towards Conversational Development Environments: Using Theory-of-Mind and Multi-Agent Architectures for Requirements Refinement
+title: "Towards Conversational Development Environments: Using Theory-of-Mind and Multi-Agent Architectures for Requirements Refinement"
 ---

 # Towards Conversational Development Environments: Using Theory-of-Mind and Multi-Agent Architectures for Requirements Refinement